Nicolás de la Cruz

-Diego Nicolás de la Cruz Arcosa (born 1 June 1997) is a Uruguayan professional footballer who plays as an attacking midfielder for Argentine club River Plate and the Uruguay national team.
+Diego Nicolás de la Cruz Arcosa (born 1 June 1997) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Serie A club Flamengo and the Uruguay national team.

+Club career

+River Plate

+On 15 August 2017, de la Cruz joined Argentinian club River Plate, signing a four-year contract.

+Flamengo

+On 24 December 2023, it was announced that de la Cruz would join Brazilian club Flamengo at the start of the 2024 season, signing a four-year contract.

 International career

 De la Cruz began his international career for Uruguay with under-17 team.
 He was captain of Uruguay under-20 team which won 2017 South American U-20 Championship and reached semi-finals of 2017 FIFA U-20 World Cup.

-On 18 September 2020, de la Cruz was included in Uruguay's 26-men preliminary squad for World Cup qualifying matches against Chile and Ecuador.
+On 18 September 2020, de la Cruz was included in Uruguay's 26-man preliminary squad for World Cup qualifying matches against Chile and Ecuador.
 He was later included in the final squad and made his senior debut on 8 October 2020 in Uruguay's 2–1 win against Chile.
 He started the match and played 55 minutes before getting replaced by Nahitan Nández.

 Personal life

 De la Cruz is the half-brother of former Uruguayan international footballer Carlos Sánchez.
 Their nephew Facundo Trinidad is also a professional footballer.
 All three of them are youth academy graduates of Liverpool Montevideo.

-In 2022 he obtained Argentine citizenship.